Did you pay with a credit card or debit card? Bank wire? Cryptocurrency?

 For example, if your card was lost or stolen and you see unexplained transactions on your account, you can immediately request your bank to reverse the charges.
 Visa and Mastercard mandate your bank take that action to protect you from fraud.
 Even when you willingly make a purchase, you are protected should your purchase not materialize or you receive something other than what was promised.

-A chargeback is, in the simplest possible terms, the retroactive cancellation and refund of a charge made on your credit card or debit card.
-You request a chargeback from the bank that issued the card itself.
-But you can do so only under one of two conditions:
+A chargeback is a cancellation of a transaction.
+The charge is reversed and goes back to your credit card.
+You can request a chargeback from the bank that issued the card If:

 Visa and Mastercard guarantee that you can apply for a chargeback at any time within 120 days from the date of the transaction.
 Under certain conditions, the chargeback processing period can be as many as 540 days.
 In some jurisdictions, the law provides you with even more time to apply for a chargeback.

-The debit card or credit card chargeback process begins when a cardholder submits a request to dispute a transaction with the merchant to the bank that issued the card.
+The debit card or credit card chargeback process begins when a cardholder submits a request to dispute a transaction with the merchant to the bank that issued the card or the issuing bank.

 The Global Leader in Resolving Complex Card-not-Present Transactions